etherealcomputing/Ouija/README.md

 D3.js
 Flask
 FastAPI

-Contributing
+### Contributing

-We're in pursuit of excellence and innovation.
-We highly value expertise from:
+We highly value any and all adjacent expertise in:

-Computational Neuroscience: To refine our analytical models and make sense of complex neurological data.
+- **Computational Neuroscience**: To refine our analytical models and make sense of complex neurological data.
-Neurotech: To enhance our real-time brain monitoring capabilities.
+- **Neurotech**: To enhance our real-time brain monitoring capabilities.
-Machine Learning: For advancing our data analytics and prediction systems.
+- **Machine Learning**: For advancing our data analytics and prediction systems.
-If you're passionate about these fields and wish to make a meaningful impact, please see our CONTRIBUTING.md for guidelines.
+- If you're passionate about these fields and wish to make a meaningful impact, please see our CONTRIBUTING.md for guidelines.

-License
+### License

-Ouija AI is under the MIT License.
+ouija ai is under the MIT License.
 Check out LICENSE.md for more details.

-Contact & Support
+### Contact & Support

-For inquiries, support, or collaborations, feel free to contact us at support@ouijaai.com.
+For inquiries, support, or collaborations, feel free to contact eros@blackdream.ai